-The Euro-Institut is a Franco-German organization which was created in 1993.
-It aims primarily at improving cross-border cooperation through training and consulting with regard to public policy.
+The Euro-Institut is a Franco-German organization created in 1993 in Kehl am Rhein.
+It aims at improving cross-border cooperation through training and consulting with regard to public policy.
+We offer:

-As a neutral platform, we help to develop cross-border response despite differences between legal and administrative systems, cultural or methodological backgrounds, etc. Together with stakeholders, we are developing tools and methods which are specifically adapted and thus contribute to the building of capacities of actors working on a cross-border level.
+As a neutral platform, we help to develop cross-border response despite differences between legal and administrative systems, cultural or methodological backgrounds, etc. Together with stakeholders, we are developing specific tools and methods and thus contribute to capacity building on a cross-border level.

 - To improve cross-border cooperation through continuing education and consulting with regard to public policy